Frequently Asked Questions About Franchise Law

 4) What is a franchise disclosure document (FDD)?

 The franchise disclosure document (FDD) is a document that franchisors must provide to the prospective franchisee a minimum of 10 days before the franchise agreement is signed.
 Under Federal Trade Commission rules, it must include a listing of all current (and recently departed) franchisees and information about the operation of the franchise.
 FDDs also include information on litigation history, the franchisee’s initial investment, operating expenses, advertising and termination policies.
-The FDD provides franchisees with an opportunity to study the investment and evaluate the franchiser before buying.
+The FDD provides franchisees with an opportunity to study the investment and evaluate the franchisor before buying.

 5) What other kinds of agreements are commonly involved in franchising?